liavonpenn/mora/README.md

 # Modular Retrieval-Augmented Generalization for Human Activity Recognition

 ## Overview
 This repository contains the implementation of **MoRA**, a novel **Retrieval-Augmented Module** designed for Inertial Measurement Unit (IMU)-based Human Activity Recognition (HAR).
 MoRA addresses critical challenges in IMU-based HAR, such as limited training samples and static knowledge utilization, by introducing a flexible, plug-and-play module that enhances recognition performance while maintaining inference efficiency.
-Our paper has been accepted by **ICME 2026**.
+Our paper has been accepted by **ICME'26**.

 ## Workflow
 ![Workflow](workflow.png)